vaibhaw2731/final-app1/README.md

        - sonar.web.port=9000        (deafault value is 9000)
     ```

-   - save the file and exit from the editor-
+   - save the file and exit from the editor

 ### 5. Configure Systemd service

    - SonarQube can be started directly using the startup script provided in the installer package.
 As a matter of convenience,
-     we will setup a Systemd unit file for SonarQube-
+     we will setup a Systemd unit file for SonarQube

-   - open sonar.service file-
+   - open sonar.service file

     ```
       - sudo nano /etc/systemd/system/sonar.service
     ```

-   - Populate the file with-
+   - Populate the file with

     ```
       [Unit]